The Magical Girl and the Evil Lieutenant Used to Be Archenemies: Manga

 Written and illustrated by Cocoa Fujiwara, The Magical Girl and the Evil Lieutenant Used to Be Archenemies began serialization in Square Enix's Monthly Gangan Joker magazine on September 21, 2013.
 The series was left unfinished following Fujiwara's death on March 31, 2015, with the chapter published on March 20 serving as the finale.
 The third and final tankōbon volume was released posthumously on March 22, 2016, after consulting with her family.

-In February 2024, Yen Press announced that it licensed the series for English publication, and they released the series as an omnibus volume on August 27, 2024.
+In February 2024, Yen Press announced that it licensed the series for English publication.
+The company released the series as an omnibus volume on August 27, 2024.